 Back at Hogwarts, things were happening fast.
-Amelia Bones had talked the minister into seriously meeting with the Hogwarts Board of Governors about the recent events, and they were making some changes at the school.
-A new wizarding traditions class was going to be introduced, starting first as an extracurricular class before transitioning to a required class for all students to take once, and the material for Muggle Studies had been updated.
-Because of the wide-spread rumors about a curse on the defense position that had been further substantiated by Quirrell's disappearance, a curse breaker had been called in to investigate.
+Amelia Bones had talked the minister into meeting seriously with the Hogwart's Board of Governors about the recent events, and they were making some changes at the school.
+A new wizarding traditions class was going to be introduced, starting first as an extracurricular class before transitioning to a required class for all students to take at least once, and the material for Muggle Studies had been updated.
+Because of the wide-spread rumours about a curse on the defense position that had been further substantiated by Quirrell's disappearance, a curse breaker had been called in to investigate.
 A curse was found and removed and a retired auror had been hired for the position.
 Professor Binns had been let go from his teaching position and relocated to the library, for the rare student who wanted to ask him questions.
 Professor McGonagall had tried to convince the board that Professor Trelawney was an incompetent teacher and should be removed, but her connection to Cassandra Trelawney was too strong for her to be successful.
 And there was also the fact that there was no one competent enough in Great Britain to do better.

 All in all, Lucius was very pleased with the changes that the school had gone through.
 The new wizarding traditions class would help to indoctrinate the new mudbloods into the proper culture.
 A competent defense teacher would drastically improve the scores of the students, and it was satisfying for him on a personal level since it removed the stain of the Dark Lord from the castle.
 It was just a shame that they hadn't managed to remove that fraud Trelawney.